Spring Time News

 Looks like spring is here to stay so what should we know in order to get our lawns in shape?

-Speaking of weeds, it\'s not hard to control most broadleaf weeds but the spring time throws a bit of a curve to the process.
-I saw alot of weeds popping in February but weed controls don\'t work to well in cold weather so control is difficult.
+Speaking of weeds, it’s not hard to control most broadleaf weeds but the spring time throws a bit of a curve to the process.
+I saw a lot of weeds popping in February but weed controls don’t work too well in cold weather so control is difficult.
 Once the weather starts to warm up which allows for better control we still have weeds that have not germinated yet and since weed controls are contact you can get control of weeds that were in the lawn at the time of application only to have new ones germinate a week later.
 With a little patience this situation will turn itself around with the second application you have and hopefully the weed control applied in the fall will help curb infestations for the following spring.

 Lets enjoy a great spring and please feel free to call me if you have any questions about your lawn or landscape!

 Whatever your needs may be, NATURESCAPE SERVICES is ready to ensure your property will meet your expectations this season.

 Give us a call today!
 574-294-2010 or 1-800-LAWNCARE!